Home » Cryptocurrency Trading Guide

 • HODL

-“HODL” is not a misspelt word.
-It was coined by traders meaning to “Hold On for Dear Life.”
-A trader who’s hodling will usually not sell his holdings during volatile market periods but, instead, will hold on to it in hopes that the price will reverse or move further in their favour.
+“HODL” is not a misspelled word but it was coined by traders, meaning “Hold On for Dear Life.”
+A trader who’s hodling will usually avoid selling his assets during volatile market periods and will hold on to them in hopes that the price will reverse or move further in his favor.

 • Initial Coin Offering